kako0000000/faucet-script/README.md

 upload public folder's all files and folders to your host's public_hrml folder.

-Open labs/Database.php files and edit the deatails of files with your database credits (database name,database username,database password). install.php which will delete the file after it is installed.
+Open labs/Database.php files and edit the deatails of files with your database credits (database name,database username,database password).
+Open install.php page.
+When install complete delete install.php file.

 Admin:->

-Open faucetmaster.php and find adminadmin.
-Change adminamin to own password and save the file. password must be secretwords to safe from hackers.
+Open admin.php and type username: admin and password: adminadmin.
+Change password 'adminamin' to own password and save the file.
-To make more secure your admin page from hackers access, change file name faucetmaster.php with your secret word such as faucetadmin,adminpage (only for example) etc.

 Features:->